Slaitroc/Slaitroc/README.md

+Wassup, I’m @Slaitroc 📼.
-Wassup, I’m @Slaitroc, just swaggin' around
+Just swaggin' around 👾

 <!---
 Slaitroc/Slaitroc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.